castorini/anserini/README.md

 + U1 = uniCOIL (noexp)
 + S1 = SPLADE++ CoCondenser-EnsembleDistil

-See instructions below the table for how to reproduce results from a model in "one go".
+See instructions below the table for how to reproduce results for a model on all BEIR corpora "in one go".

 | Corpus                  |                                      F1                                       |                                        F2                                        |                                         MF                                          |                                           U1                                           |                                          S1                                           |
 |-------------------------|:-----------------------------------------------------------------------------:|:--------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------:|:--------------------------------------------------------------------------------------:|:-------------------------------------------------------------------------------------:|